Open a Locked Car Door

 If your vehicle has an electronic door opener, you may be able to get the door open, but if you’ve lost the opener outside your vehicle, the ignition may fail to start without it.
 Some vehicles have override switches for this, so find out whether you’d be able to start your vehicle without your opener, and locate the override switch now, if there is one.

-If you need professional help, call emergency road assistance and ask if they will be able to open the door.
+If you lock keys in the car and need professional help, call emergency road assistance and ask if they will be able to open the door.
 If not, ask them to send a local locksmith.
 The good news is that each car key is coded by the auto manufacturer, and if you have the key code number and personal identification, a locksmith can make you a new key.
 Write down the key code number and leave it where someone at home can read it to you in an emergency.